Importing a pet cat (or dog) to Europe can take a lot of work

 It can also be stressful on your animal, I highly recommend that you consider leaving your animal at home, or at least initially taking some shorter trips first to acclimate your animal to travel.
 Flying in a carrier can be a terrifying and loud experience, and the pressure changes may be painful.

 That being said, sometimes it's worth bringing an animal along.
 I travel to Europe for months at a time, and instead of leaving my cat at home lonely and miserable, she comes with me and (after the flight) is a much happier animal.

 Sedatives are discouraged because it is unknown how it will effect the animal at altitude.
 I used to use acepromazine, which acts like a sedative (but is not).
 It's like turning down the volume knob on her senses, and she calms down considerably.
 If you're using acepromazine, I suggest doing a test dose before your flight day so your cat can get accustomed to taking it and so you can figure out how long it takes for the acepromazine to kick in - I started giving it to her about 45 minutes or more before the flight.
-These days she's travelled quite a bit, and I give her any meds, which is quite a change from the cat who would start howling if I even carried her outside my house.
+These days she's travelled quite a bit (she racked up about 1/3 million miles before passing), and I don't give her any meds, which is quite a change from the cat who would start howling if I even carried her outside my house.

 This document outlines the steps that I needed to go through to import my pet cat to Sweden.
 I've since flown her into a few other countries in Europe using the Pet Passport system, which greatly simplifies this process.
 I couldn't find this information in one place, and it's rather complicated, so I've compiled it here.
 This is for non-commercial import of animals (5 pets or less).
 Your mileage may vary, please read all the documents and check with your vet to be sure.